vesuvius-sys/TWK3R/README.md

 ### About This Tool

-Windows is deep, and most of what happens under the hood is invisible by design.

-This tool exists to make that visible — every registry key and tracking file it touches comes with a real explanation, not just a checkbox to click.
-The goal is understanding, not just cleaning.
+Windows hides most of what it's actually doing.
+This tool makes it visible — every registry key and tracking file comes with a real explanation, not just a checkbox.

-This is not, and will never be, an antivirus.

-It's an inspection tool first — something to help you see what's actually on your system and why, faster than digging through it manually.
+Not an antivirus.
+An inspection tool first: see what's on your system and why, before you decide what to do about it.

-Cleanup is secondary to that.

-Beyond registry and tracking cleanup, it also covers: browser cleaning, driver checks, scheduled task inspection, service checks, policy configuration, a temp file viewer, CMD and PowerShell in one place, an adjustable theme, and a DNS viewer with full detail inspection of each query.
+It also covers browser cleaning, driver checks, scheduled tasks, services, policies, a temp file viewer, CMD/PowerShell in one place, an adjustable theme, and a detailed DNS query viewer.

-For best results, pair it with O&O ShutUp10/11 — together they cover most tracking and telemetry.

-Add any VPN on top
-(we're not sponsored by or promoting one, but we personally like Proton VPN) and you've got a solid privacy baseline.

-We mention this only because we care about your privacy, not for any commercial reason.
+Pairs well with O&O ShutUp10/11 and any VPN (we like Proton, no sponsorship) for a solid privacy baseline.

 ---